Zere0/zere0.github.io/_posts/2025-10-06-university-web-audit.md

 ## SQL Injections Everywhere

-Multiple SQL injections were found; most parts of the application that used a GET or POST parameter for database operations did so insecurely.
+**Multiple SQL injections** were found; most parts of the application that used a GET or POST parameter for database operations did so **insecurely**.

 One case stood out, as it was one of the few with some sort of validation.